romerorsp/iot-hmeter/README.md

 ### Tech

-This project makes youse of:
+This project makes use of:

 * [AngularJS] - The presentation layer makes high use of AngularJS!
 * [WebSocket] - The Java WebSocket Specification was also used in order to connect the device to the web clients.